 Insurance records show the Astor and Belmont Distilleries adjacent at the site.
 Each of the two stills was of brick construction as were four shared warehouses with fireproof metal or slate roofs.
 Warehouse A, located 40 feet east of the stills was used for Astor storage and Warehouse B, located 45 feet northeast, likely was assigned to Belmont.
 Warehouses C and D sat south of the stills.
 The Astor made a sweet mash whiskey called “Astor” and the Belmont was producing “Belmont” and “Nutwood,” both sour mash bourbons.

-City directories for 1881-1883 indicate that while maintaining their wholesale liquor business, Selliger early on joined Moore’s distillery company as treasurer and Hofheimer became corporate secretary.
+City directories for 1881-1883 indicate that while maintaining their wholesale liquor business, Selliger early on joined George Moore’s distillery company as treasurer and Hofheimer became corporate secretary.
 This cozy arrangement proceeded until 1884, when Max left Hofheimer to join Moore full-time in a new firm, one they called Moore and Selliger.
-Considered one of the wealthiest men in Louisville and seventeen years older than Selliger, Moore must have seen considerable talent in the younger man to take him as a partner.
+Considered one of the wealthiest men in Louisville and seventeen years older than Selliger, George must have seen considerable talent in the younger man to take him as a partner.
 With this move Max had made the jump from rectifier — always viewed as second class to actual distillers in Kentucky — to part ownership of two major facilities.

 As he was climbing the ladder to whiskey success, Max had remained a bachelor.
 Now as a bonafide distiller, in 1882 at the age of 30, he married Nannie Rosenthal, Kentucky-born of German immigrant parents, a woman several years younger than he.
-They may have taken a honeymoon aboard because Selliger applied for a passport that same year.
+They may have taken a honeymoon abroad because Selliger applied for a passport that same year.
 The document provides a description of Max as a young man: Five feet, eight inches tall; blue eyes; black hair; long face, and dark complexion.
 Over time the couple would have a family of two girls, Leah and Jessie.

 Moore & Selliger Co. packaged its whiskeys in clear glass bottles, sized from half-pint and pint flasks to “fifths” and full quarts.
 They all carried paper labels.
 The Belmont brand displayed a particularly well-designed label involving a large bell and the statement that: “This Whiskey Was Mashed in Little Tubs and Distilled in the Old Fashioned Hand Made Sour Mash Press.”
 The partners early saw the benefits of registering their trademarks with the federal government, patenting Astor in 1888, Belmont in 1889 and Nutwood in 1894. .